ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 # Getting Started
 {: #getting-started}

 This tutorial is a short introduction to using an {{site.data.keyword.databases-for-elasticsearch_full}} deployment by connecting with [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html), an open source tool that adds visualization capabilities to your Elasticsearch database.
-This tutorial runs Kibana in a Docker container, using the Kibana image from the Docker image repository.
+This tutorial runs Kibana in a Docker container, by using the Kibana image from the Docker image repository.
 You can also [download and install Kibana](https://www.elastic.co/guide/en/kibana/current/install.html) to run a system you control.

 ## Before you begin
 {: #before-begin}